 If you feel severe pain when you brush your teeth or simply put a smile on your face, trigeminal neuralgia may be the culprit.
 Trigeminal neuralgia is one of the most painful disorders that can affect anyone.
-It is a chronic pain disease that effects the trigeminal nerve, the nerve responsible for sensation in the face.
+It is a chronic pain disease that affects the trigeminal nerve, the nerve responsible for sensation in the face.
 For years, medical professionals try to identify the root cause of trigeminal neuralgia.
 In the discussion below, you’ll get to explore the topic further and look at how you can find relief by addressing its root cause.

 Trigeminal Neuralgia Types and Symptoms

 How would you know if you have the disorder?
 In general, trigeminal neuralgia has these common characteristics:

 - Pain affecting one side of the face (often on the right side)

 - Severe and stabbing pain

 - Moving or grimacing head during aching episodes